 The validity period of a medical visa (eMedical Indian visa) is 60 days.
 This begins on the first day that you arrive in India with this visa.
 The first date of arrival cannot differ more than 30 days from the expected date of arrival filled in on the application form for the medical Indian visa.
 Within the validity term of 60 days, you can arrive in India three times.
 Take note: the final date of departure must lie within 60 days after the first date of arrival.

 When does the validity period of the Indian visa start?

 Submitting an Indian visa application can be done as early as desired.
 If the arrival date filled in on the application form is less than 180 days away, then the application is processed right away.
-Right after approval (normally in 4 workdays, with urgent applications on average in 24 hours), the validity period of 365 days begins.
+Right after approval (normally in 4 workdays, with urgent applications on average within 48 hours), the validity period of 365 days begins.

 If in the application form an arrival date is filled in that is more than 180 days away, then the application is put on hold.
 The application will automatically be processed 180 days before the filled in date of arrival.

 Can I still change my travel plans?

 In the Indian visa application form, the expected date of arrival is asked for.
 As expanded on above, the application is processed a maximum of 180 days before this date, and the visa is valid as soon as the application has been approved.
 From that moment on, it’s allowed to travel to India.
 Putting off the trip is also possible, as long as the date of departure from India lies within the validity term of the visa.
 It’s not necessary to provide any changes to the travel plans.